+1. To receive the Audited Financial Statements for the financial year ended 31 December 2020 together with the Reports of the Directors and the Auditors thereon.

+Please refer to Note 1

+- 2. To re-elect the following Directors who are retiring in accordance with Article 104 of the Company's Constitution and being eligible, offer themselves for re-election: - i.
+YBhg Datuk Seri Rahadian Mahmud bin Mohammad Khalil - ii.
+Mr. Chang Chee Kok

+Ordinary Resolution 1 Ordinary Resolution 2

+- 3. To re-elect the following Directors who are retiring in accordance with Article 109 of the Company's Constitution and being eligible, offer themselves for re-election:

+- i.
+Ms. Tan Chin Yen

+- ii.
+Mr. Lee Chin Cheh

-1. To receive the Audited Financial Statements for the financial year ended 31 December 2019 together with the Reports of the Directors and the Auditors thereon.
-Please refer to Note 1 2.
-To re-elect the following Directors who are retiring in accordance with Article 104 of the Company's Constitution and being eligible, offer themselves for re-election: - Mr. Ho Wen Yan - Mr. Low Yew Shen Ordinary Resolution 1 Ordinary Resolution 2 3.
-To approve the payment of Directors' fees up to RM200,000 in respect of the period from 14 August 2020 until the conclusion of the next Annual General Meeting of the Company.
-Ordinary Resolution 3 4.
-To approve the payment of a meeting attendance allowance of RM500 per meeting to the Non- Executive Directors and leave passage allowance of RM12,000 per annum to the Chairman for the period from 14 August 2020 until the conclusion of the next Annual General Meeting of the Company.
-Ordinary Resolution 4 5.
-To re-appoint Messrs Morison Anuarul Azizan Chew (AF 001977) as Auditors of the Company for the financial year ending 31 December 2020 and to authorise the Board of Directors to fix their remuneration.
-Ordinary Resolution 5 AS SPECIAL BUSINESS: To consider and if thought fit, with or without any modification, to pass the following resolutions:- 6.
-Retention of Independent Non-Executive Directors pursuant to the Practice 4.2 of the Malaysian Code on Corporate Governance 2017 "THAT approval be and is hereby given to the following Directors who have served as Independent Non-Executive Director of the Company for a cumulative term of more than twelve (12) years, be and are hereby retained as an Independent Non-Executive Director of the Company until the conclusion of the next Annual General Meeting of the Company." (a) YBhg Tan Sri Datuk Adzmi bin Abdul Wahab(b) En Sazali bin Saad Ordinary Resolution 6 Ordinary Resolution 7
+Ordinary Resolution 3 Ordinary Resolution 4

+- 4. To approve the payment of Directors' fees up to RM200,000 in respect of the period from 28 May 2021 until the conclusion of the next Annual General Meeting of the Company. - Ordinary Resolution 5 - To approve the payment of a meeting attendance allowance of RM500 per meeting to the Non-Executive Directors and leave passage allowance of RM12,000 per annum to the Chairman for the period from 28 May 2021 until the conclusion of the next Annual General Meeting of the Company. - Ordinary Resolution 6 - 6.
+To re-appoint HLB AAC PLT (LLP0022843-LCA&AF 001977) as Auditors of the Company for the financial year ending 31 December 2021 and to authorise the Board of Directors to fix their remuneration.

+Ordinary Resolution 7

+AS SPECIAL BUSINESS:

+To consider and if thought fit, with or without any modification, to pass the following resolutions:-

+7. Retention of Independent Non-Executive Directors pursuant to the Practice 4.2 of the Malaysian Code on Corporate Governance 2017

+"THAT approval be and is hereby given to the following Directors who have served as Independent Non-Executive Director of the Company for a cumulative term of more than twelve (12) years, be and are hereby retained as an Independent Non-Executive Director of the Company until the conclusion of the next Annual General Meeting of the Company."

+- (a) YBhg Tan Sri Datuk Adzmi bin Abdul Wahab - (b) En Sazali bin Saad

+Ordinary Resolution 8 Ordinary Resolution 9

-7. Authority to Allot and Issue Shares in General pursuant to Sections 75 and 76 of the Companies Act, 2016
+8. Authority to Allot and Issue Shares in General pursuant to Sections 75 and 76 of the Companies Act, 2016